 I've always had an enormous amount of respect for the work of the Ombudsman.
 It's an incredibly important body that has a crucial role in keeping the balance between consumers and the financial services industry.

 But if it is captive to the industry - even slightly - then it is failing in the mandate set for it by Parliament.
 The same is true if it is underresourced and failing to meet the high standards that we all should be able to expect of it.

-If we can't trust the Ombudsman, then trust in the whole industry - already at a low ebb - will collapse.
+If we can't trust the Financial Ombudsman Service, then trust in the whole industry - already at a low ebb - will collapse.